 - We are willing to train someone who is eager to help out and support Quail Springs in its mission

 Food & facilities costs are valued at $350/month per person.
 If you have the means we welcome your financial contribution to our non-profit.

 Once you begin, there is an initial 30-day trial period.
 During the trial period, program participants and the Quail Springs community can terminate the agreement without cause.
 The refund of the course fee during the 30-day trial period will be pro-rated based on the length of your stay, less the $350 deposit.

-Please take care to fully fill out your application so we may best get to know you.
+Please take care to fully fill out our online application so we may best get to know you.
 Once we receive your application, our staff will email you to confirm receipt.
 If your application is approved, we will set up interviews with potential candidates.
 We are hard-working farm folk, so please be patient with response time.
-But also don’t hesitate to check back in on the status of your application.
+And also don’t hesitate to check back in on the status of your application.
 The number of applications we receive continues to grow, and the number of available spots is small.
 Once a spot has been offered, we will ask for a $350 nonrefundable deposit to hold that space.